A snapshot of adolescence: ‘Freaks and Geeks’ shouldn’t be rebooted

 The decision was unconscionable to fans at the time who were already well aware of the show’s unique genius and who raged at NBC for their gross mishandling of the series.
 Is it any surprise the ratings were so low when episodes didn’t even make any fucking sense because they were aired out of order?

-Regardless, the show made a gargantuan impact on pop culture.
+The show made a gargantuan impact on pop culture.
 In 2014, Veronica Mars creator Rob Thomas even cited Freaks and Geeks as being a core influence on the development of the cult teen show (which premiered five years later).

 Thomas recalled how the cancellation of Freaks and Geeks felt like “the death of small screen television” while in conversation with E!
 Online and how writing the Veronica Mars pilot was an electric response to it.